Links on SoundGuys may earn us a commission. Learn more.

 How well does the Razer Kraken V3 block out noise?

 The isolation on the Razer Kraken V3 is a bit above average, but won’t touch the effectiveness of a noise cancelling gaming headset like the EPOS H3PRO Hybrid.
-Lower frequencies come through the headset, so you’ll easily hear a loud truck outside your house, but it blocks out higher frequencies pretty well.
+Our isolation chart shows that lower frequencies come through the headset, so you’ll easily hear a loud truck outside your house, but it blocks out higher frequencies pretty well.
 Anything above 1kHz sounds one-quarter to one-sixteenth as it would without the headset on, though this requires a proper fit.

 When I don’t have any music on, I can hear pretty much any regular household sounds like talking or cooking, but with music on at a reasonable volume, I can’t hear much unless it’s a loud sound like a phone dropping or yelling.
 It’s not enough to take you out of a game, but if the fire alarm goes off or someone is yelling for your attention, you will likely hear it when wearing the Kraken V3.